Sorrow446/DAV-Save-Tool/README.md

 ```

 ## Some notes
 - Body proportions are stored as f32s, but the game clamps them to 1 so setting them out of range in your save won't work.
-Modifying the floats in Frosty Editor doesn't seem to work either.
+Modifying the floats' boundaries in Frosty Editor doesn't seem to work either.
 - The metadata's stored in the first block.
 It contains stuff like char name, level, playtime.
 - The appearance data's stored in the second block.